valory-xyz/modius-quickstart/README.md

 ## Olas Modius Agent: Functionality Overview

-Olas Modius is an autonomous trader that operates in the crypto echosystem on users' behalf.
+Olas Modius is an autonomous trader that operates in the crypto ecosystem on users' behalf.
 It requires minimum intervention by you as an end user--it is enough that you fund the agent with initial investment assets and let it run.
 Modius will intelligentely invest crypto assets in DEXs on your behalf and grow your portfolio.

 Modius trades on Balancer over the Mode chain.
 If you choose to run your Modius agent with staking, in addition to trading profits Modius will also accrue rewards in Olas.

 **Operational Process:**
 Similar to its human user counterpart, Modius' time is divided in *epoch* days-periods of 24 hours.
-Throughout one epoch the agent:
+Throughout one epoch, the agent:

 1. **Identifies trading opportunities** in investment pools advertised through campaigns on the Merkl platform across the supported DEXs.
 2. **Grabs the most interesting one and invests in it:** Starts off by picking the most convenient investment pool amongst the ones with Annual Percentage Yield (APY) higher than 5%.
 Switches from one investment pool to another when the corresponding APY exceeds that of the previous investment.